 To know them is to love them

-Technology is critical to connecting with Millennials, and retailers must have it in their toolkit.
+Technology is critical to connecting with Millennials, and retailers must have it in their toolkit to attract this generation.
 “Millennials have grown up in a world with technological convenience and personalization, and expect that when interacting with retail brands,” says Courtney Albert, director of Innovation and Marketing for the Parker Avery Group.
 Millennials, she adds, are looking for retailers that align with their lives and expectations, not the other way around.

 Technology is also critical, perhaps even more so, to connecting with Gen Z. “This is the generation that does not remember a time without the Internet and a digital presence,” Albert notes.
 “Their lives are an open book, and because of this transparency, they expect the same from brands and retailers.”
 Like Millennials, Gen Z also has the expectation that they will interact with retail brands, just as they would with family or friends, via the same channels, Albert adds.